IyesGames/minewars/doc/src/foss.md

 The code in the GitHub repo *is* what is actually used for official builds.
 It is not a separate stripped-down code dump.

-For official builds, we simply replace the stub libraries in the `proprietary` folder with code from our private repos, to add in the additional functionality.
+For official builds, we simply replace the `minewars-proprietary-stub` Rust dependency with code from our private repos, to add in the additional functionality.

 If you make contributions to our open-source repo, your contributions will be included in future official updates for the game, too. :) You will be credited